-NOTES The cadp driver supports the adapters and chipsets listed in this man page.
-For information on support of additional devices, see the Hardware Compatibility List for Solaris 8 (Intel Platform Edition), a component of the Information Library for Solaris 8 (Intel Platform Edition).
+The cadp driver supports the adapters and chipsets listed in this man page.
+For information on support of additional devices, see the Solaris (Intel Platform Edition) Hardware Compatibility List a component of the Information Library for Solaris 8 (Intel Platform Edition).